zephyrproject-rtos/zephyr/boards/arm/nucleo_f412zg/doc/nucleo412zg.rst

 *************************

 Nucleo F412ZG board includes an ST-LINK/V2-1 embedded debug tool interface.
-However this interface is currently not supported by openocd.
+However this interface is currently not supported by OpenOCD.
 You will need to use ST tools or an external JTAG probe.